ielhoregr/python-crash-course/README.md

 ## Requirements
 - **Python 3.12.4**
--**Jupyter Lab** (or alternatives like VS Code with Jupyter extension, Google Colab) for running code examples and exploring concepts interactively
+- **Jupyter Lab** (or alternatives like VS Code with Jupyter extension, Google Colab) for running code examples and exploring concepts interactively

 # Contact Information